 The lecture discusses ECG, an important and challenging topic for physical therapists, which includes the normal conduction system, normal ECG recordings & waveforms, then delve into how to determine both normal & abnormal heart rate, heart rhythm, and abnormalities of each waveforms and linking them to the different cardiac diseases.
 By the end of lecture, the physical therapists will be able to read ECG easily and efficiently.

-Prepare for the NPTE with a focused course on integumentary system essentials.
-Covering skin anatomy, pathologies, diagnostic procedures, and clinical decision-making, this course provides targeted review and practice to boost confidence and success in the integumentary section of the exam.
+This course provides targeted review and practice to boost confidence and success in the integumentary section of NPTE.

-Covering safety protocols, infection control, patient risk assessment
+Covers safety protocols, infection control, patient risk assessment

 The lecture includes two sections.
 The first section discusses the pharmacological treatment of some cardiac diseases.
-The other section addresses to the phases of physical therapy management for cardiac surgeries and diseases
+The other section addresses to the phases of physical therapy management for cardiac surgeries and diseases.

 The lecture presents different intervention strategies for pulmonary diseases which include postural drainage, shaking, and percussion, and independent (Active cycle of breathing ACT, autogenic drainage, high/low pressure positive expiratory pressure(PEP) mask) airway clearance techniques, and breathing exercises.